 Mona is Head of Research at Schumacher College and Programme Lead for MA Ecological Design Thinking.
 She joined Schumacher College in 2014 and been involved in the delivery and development of the programme since its inception.

 Mona has a background in craft and design.
 After doing an undergraduate degree in Craft and Material Culture at the University of Art, Tehran, Iran, she completed MDes and PhD in Design at the University of Dundee, Scotland.
 Her doctorate thesis is an exploration of the role of unmediated relationship with the environment in the evolution of human consciousness.
 Her aspiration is to reintroduce the embodied and relational qualities of craft practice into regenerative design processes, particularly in participatory approaches to Transition.

 Dr Rachel Sweeney

-Rachel is Programme Lead and Senior Lecturer for Movement, Mind, and Ecology.
+Rachel is Head of Schumacher College Programmes and Programme Lead and Senior Lecturer for Movement, Mind, and Ecology.

 Rachel has worked as Head of Dance Studies at Liverpool Hope University (2010-2021), as a Visiting Fellow for the Humanities Research Centre at the Australian National University, and as Centre Fellow for the Centre for Sustainable Futures at the University of Plymouth.
 She is a current member of the European experimental heritage project Karum Creevagh and her research has been supported internationally through the Arts and Humanities Research Council UK, Creative Ireland and CSIRO Australia, and locally through Dartmoor National Park Authorities, Teignmouth County Council and Dance in Devon.